dSecurityRep/PassGen/README.md

-# PassGen v1 beta
+# PassGen v1
  Brut base generating using social engineering.

-# Aboute programm
+# About program
  This program is created to check and protect your account from hacking.

-# Aboute updates
+# About updates
- In the future, the program will be update and I will add more methods od social engineering and more password generation algorithms.
+ In the future, the program will be updated and I will add more methods of social engineering and more password generation algorithms.